Dating a Highly Sensitive Introvert? Here’s What You Should Know

 A couple holding hands and walking down a path

-If your significant other prefers to stay home instead of meeting up with you and your friends, do not take it personally.
+If your significant other prefers to stay home instead of meeting up with you and your friends, don’t take it personally.

-If there’s one thing I know as an introvert, it’s that we “quiet ones” are great at making one-on-one connections.
-Plus, many of us tend to be introspective, good listeners, and genuine.
+If there’s one thing I know as an introvert, it’s that we “quiet ones” are great at forming one-on-one connections.
+Many of us are introspective, great listeners, and genuinely authentic.

-When we’re not only introverts but also highly sensitive people, we’re even more affected by our environment — sights, smells, and sounds impact us more.
-Plus, we’re highly empathic and in tune with other people’s emotions, almost as if they are our own feelings.
+When we’re not only introverts but also highly sensitive people, we’re even more affected by our environment — sights, smells, and sounds can impact us deeply.
+We’re also highly empathic and often in tune with other people’s emotions, almost as if they were our own.

-Although a common introvert misconception is that we don’t like people, this isn’t true — we just don’t like all people.
-When we forge a relationship with someone, whether a friend or romantic partner, watch out.
-Once we’re in, we’re in!
+One common misconception about introverts is that we don’t like people — but that’s not true.
+We just don’t like all people.
+When we form a meaningful relationship, whether it’s a friendship or a romantic partnership, we’re all in.

-You may have a partner who is a highly sensitive introvert, or you may be romantically interested in one.
-Either way, here are some things to know when dating them, so you can help the relationship thrive and be your best and happiest self.
+You might have a partner who’s a highly sensitive introvert, or you might be romantically interested in one.
+Either way, here are some important things to know about dating them — so you can help the relationship thrive and be your best, happiest self.

 7 Things to Know About Dating a Highly Sensitive Introvert